Osamaz123/College-Management-App-with-admin-panel/README.md

 - Java: Programming language used for developing Android applications.
 - Firebase Realtime Database: Cloud-hosted NoSQL database for backend data storage.
 - Glide Library: Image loading and caching library for smooth image rendering.

-## Setup and Installation

-1. Clone this repository to your local machine using: